SolidarityEconomyAssociation/open-data/docs/De-Scrambling-The-Sausage-Machine.md

     with a column of comments added)... but in practice this varies.
   - The `ica-youth-network` project creates `with_ids.csv` and `cleared_errors.csv`
   - ... and so on (TODO add more detail here?)
+  *dean: The specified processes for conversion are most of the time at the level of a specific project.
+I.e. ica-youth-network requires specific data clearing procedures, this should not and does not need to be shared with other projects (hence it is kept and used only in the ica-youth-network project and not in the standard library.)*

 - Next, generate RDF/TTL/HTML using `generate.mk` which invokes
   `csv-to-rdf.rb`
 - Deploy the generated static-data files to the web-server using